 Infants and toddlers thrive when caring and joyful connections are created and nourished.
-Discover ways to build those connections during all stages of early development, birth through 36 months.
+Discover ways to build those connections during all stages of early development.
 In this workshop, participants will define caring connections and the importance they play in the development of infants and toddlers.
 We will discover the use of everyday materials to create engaging opportunities for infants and toddlers and discuss ways to incorporate playfulness into interactions during routines and activities.

 Creating Playful Environments

-Infant and toddler care is more about feeding and diapering.
-Room set up, the items you choose and the activities you plan can have an impact on development.
+Infant and toddler care is more than about feeding and diapering.
+Room set up, the items you choose, and the activities you plan can have an impact on development.
 Learn how to create a positive (playful) environment where children can explore and learn.
-Participants will learn to assess and modify infant and toddler environments, and discover developmentally appropriate activities and materials for playful learning.
+Participants will learn to assess and modify infant and toddler environments and discover developmentally appropriate activities and materials for playful learning.
 Resources for improving infant and toddler classroom environments will be shared.

 Pre-registration is required.
 Space is limited, registration is on first-come, first-served basis.

 Provider Registration Fee: $30; $20 for VQB5 programs.

 Martinsville, VA 24112

 March 4, 2023

 March 25, 2023

 1500 N. Military Highway